Skip to main content

 }

-AtomicIdempotencyRecord carries one of RESERVED, IN_PROGRESS, REPLAY, CONFLICT.
+AtomicIdempotencyRecord carries one of RESERVED, IN_PROGRESS, REPLAY, CONFLICT, plus (v1.1.0) the reservationToken issued to the reserving request.
 The middleware uses these states to decide whether to run the handler, replay, or throw.

-When implementing a custom backend (Redis, Memcached, external service), the only hard requirement is that reserve() is atomic — only one caller may receive RESERVED for a given (key, fingerprint) pair while a record is open.
-Use SET NX / INSERT … ON CONFLICT DO NOTHING / equivalent.
+When implementing a custom backend (Redis, Memcached, external service), the hard requirements are that reserve() is atomic — only one caller may receive RESERVED for a given (key, fingerprint) pair while a record is open (SET NX / INSERT … ON CONFLICT DO NOTHING / equivalent) — and that complete/release verify the reservation token before mutating the record.

 Combining with other middleware